tlhackque/certtools/README.md

  Establishes an SSL/TLS connection to the specified server and obtains the server's X.509 certificate.
 The certificate (in PEM) format is written to stdout (or FILE), optionally with text decoding.

+ The PEM output (with or without -i) is suitable for input to any OpenSSL tool and most applications that require certificates.
+Those that don't ignore text outside the PEM blocks will reject input with the information added by -i.

+ See ssl_info if more complete (but less cryptic/cluttered than OpenSSL's) information about the certificate/connection is desired.

  When working with dual-certificate servers, use -c RSA and -c ECDSA to select the desired certificate.